 Anxiety is an effective state associated with apprehension in the face of a possible negative or threatening event.
 Rumours are relayed not only by the lack of cognitive clarity but also because they express anxiety type emotional tensions.
 People with high anxiety and low self esteem retransmit more rumours; therefore it is imperative to shift our focus from the exterior and pay more attention to our own troubles.

 Rumours also fulfill limited functions such as: It allows for the release of emotion (through the transmitting of a rumour, anger and anxiety are released).
 The justification of emotion (social emotion is expressed and validated; even if its an erroneous one).
 It takes off the effort require to search for actual meaning/facts (avoidance of responsibility).
 Aesthetic excitement ( rumours break the routine and produce in a sociably acceptable way new information that produces a dramatic event).
 For people who like rumours, it feels pleasurable from a distance to know the suffering caused as they rejoice on any limitations they may see on others.

 The psychological functions of rumours can extend socially.
 By circulating a negative rumour about someone one may hate, that person releases emotion.
 These emotions are usually a reflection of their own lacks.
 People who like to spread rumours or accept them as true without knowing the event/person are people who are usually incoherent and irresponsible.
-They have low self esteem and they do not like their life.
-They tend to be manipulative people who like to control others, denigrate others, verbally assault them, abuse them, accuse them behind their backs and use fear and lies to make others pay attention to them.
-The rumour diffuses in an unconscious, indiscriminate, frivolous way and although it may cause momentary or permanent damage to another person’s character, the most immediate consequence is the moral damage and loss in health for the person who practices it.
+They have low self esteem and they do not like their lives.
+They tend to be manipulative people who like to control others, denigrate others, verbally assault and abuse others; accusing people behind their backs and using fear and lies to make others pay attention to them.